 |Saturated Fat 3g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Thai shrimp recipe features both lemon and lime flavors for the ultimate shrimp dish.
 And unlike most shrimp recipes, it doesn't contain a lot of cream or butter.
 Coconut milk is used instead, which means this dish is lighter, but still rich in flavor.
 Lemongrass adds to the lemony taste, while lime leaf and lime zest contribute an extra bit of zing.
 Makes a nice dish to serve company or anyone who loves seafood.
 Serve with plain or saffron rice, and enjoy!

-- 1 pound/460 grams raw shrimp, shells removed (tails can be left on if desired)
+1 pound raw shrimp, shells removed, tails can be left on if desired

-- 2 shallots OR 1/4 cup purple onion, finely chopped
+2 shallots, 1/4 cup purple onion, finely chopped

-- 1 fresh red chili, finely chopped, OR 1/2 to 1 tsp. dried crushed chili
+1 fresh red chile, finely chopped, or 1/2 to 1 teaspoon dried crushed chile

-- 2 kaffir lime leaves, left whole, OR substitute 1 extra tsp. lime zest
+2 makrut lime leaves, left whole, or substitute 1 extra teaspoon lime zest

 In a cup or small bowl, whisk together the lemon juice, honey, shrimp paste, fish sauce, and turmeric.
 If using frozen prepared lemongrass and dried crushed chili, add those to the mixture as well.
 Stir until honey is dissolved.
 Set aside.